arraypress/s3-utilities/README.md

 * **Validation:** Besides sanitization, the library also validates bucket names to make sure they conform to S3's stringent naming conventions.
 * **Broad S3 Compatibility:** While the class aids in sanitization, its design ensures compatibility with numerous S3-Compatible storage solutions, including Linode, DigitalOcean Spaces, Cloudflare R2, BackBlaze, and more.

-Ensure your S3 operations are error-free and compliant by integrating the `Sanitization` class into your application.
+Ensure your S3 operations are error-free and compliant by integrating the `Sanitize` class into your application.
 Whether you're building a new application, migrating data, or just managing your S3 storage, proper naming and validation are crucial for smooth operations.

 ## Installation and set up